What Happens Once Abuse & Neglect is Reported?

 DCYF Intake

 DCYF Intake screens more than 100,000 calls a year.
-While most are allegations of child abuse or neglect, some are also parents or community members requesting services.
-Not every call alleging abuse or neglect screens in for CPS Intervention, only those which meet the statutory definition for Washington state will be assigned to a CPS pathway.
-View the Child Welfare Overview for 2023 to see the volume of calls, responses, and data related to open child welfare cases.
+While most calls are about potential abuse or neglect of children and youth, some are also parents or community members requesting services.
+Not every call alleging abuse or neglect screens in for CPS Intervention.
+Only reports that meet the statutory definition for Washington state will be assigned to a CPS pathway.
+View the Child Welfare Overview 2024 to see the volume of calls, responses, and data related to open child welfare cases.

 Child Protective Services

-When a report includes an allegation of child abuse and/or neglect and meets the minimum Washington Administrative Code (WAC) for child abuse, then the report will be assigned to a CPS pathway for Investigation or Family Assessment Response (FAR).
-When a report of suspected child abuse or neglect involves a potential crime against a child, the information will be sent to law enforcement.
+When a report includes an allegation of abuse and/or neglect and meets the minimum Washington Administrative Code (WAC) for abuse, then the report will be assigned to a CPS pathway for Investigation or Family Assessment Response (FAR).
+When a report of suspected abuse or neglect involves a potential crime against a child, the information will be sent to law enforcement.
 Even though CPS caseworkers and the police work together, they conduct separate assessments.
-CPS focuses on assessing the safety of the child and needs of the family and law enforcement determine whether or not a crime has occurred.
+CPS focuses on assessing the safety of the child or youth and the needs of the family.
+Law enforcement determines whether or not a crime has occurred and if criminal charges should be filed.

 Protective Custody

-When it appears that a child is in danger of being harmed, or has already been seriously abused or neglected, a police officer can place the child in protective custody.
-Custody of the child is then transferred to CPS which places the child with a relative, suitable other, or in foster care.
+When a child or youth is in imminent danger of physical harm due to abuse or neglect, law enforcement can place the child or youth in protective custody.
+Custody is then temporarily transferred to CPS and placed with a relative, suitable other, or in foster care.
 By law, a child can be kept in protective custody for no more than 72 hours, excluding weekends and legal holidays.
 If the child is not returned to the parents or some other voluntary arrangement made within 72 hours, the matter must be reviewed by a court.

 Child and Family Welfare Services